oppia/oppia-android/wiki/app-and-feature-release-process.md

 1. Downloads the signed AAB from GCS.
 2. Distributes it to Firebase App Distribution.
-3. Automatically notifies the relevant tester group for the given flavor (the tester group assignment is configured in the workflow — no manual coordinator action needed for the notification).
+3. Associates the release with the `{flavor}-qa-testers` group (e.g. `alpha-qa-testers`);
+   Firebase automatically emails all testers in that group.
+Tester group membership is managed from the Firebase console — no additional coordinator action is needed for the notification to go out.

 QA testers can then install the build via the Firebase App Distribution app and validate it before the coordinator proceeds to the Play Console deployment.